nueladeyemi1/Corpers-Kits-Exchange-API/readme.md

 Access a comprehensive list of all users through this endpoint, mandating Bearer Token authorization.

+### GET - Get All Users By Parameters (Paginate)

+Endpoint: `{{url}}/api/v1/users?page=1&limit=5`

+Access a comprehensive list of all users through this endpoint, mandating Bearer Token authorization.
+The users' data can be paginated with the below accepted parameters

 ### POST - Signup

 Endpoint: `{{url}}/api/v1/users/signup`